tscanlin/developers.optimizely.com/src/content/data/events/index.md

 Let’s build our own GET request to test this endpoint.
 We can confirm the data has been received by viewing the experiment results.

-* In the optimizely dashboard create a new experiment.
+* In the Optimizely dashboard create a new experiment
 * Record the project_id & experiment_id, which can be found in the URL `https://app.optimizely.com/projects/{proejct_id}/experiments/{experiment_id}`.
 * Create a new variation.
-View the experiment results page.
-Click Options-> Diagnostic Report.
-Record a variation Id from this report under Variation Summary.
+In the editor click Options-> Diagnostic Report.
+Record a variation ID from this report under Variation Summary
-* Add a new goal with a tracked custom event.
+* Add a new goal with a Tracked Custom Event.
 Record this name as your event_key
-* Record the goal_id by clicking the "Goals" tab at the project level and examining the URL `https://app.optimizely.com/projects/{project_id}/goals/{goal_id}`.
+* Record the goal_id by clicking the "Goals" tab at the project level and examining the URL `https://app.optimizely.com/projects/{project_id}/goals/{goal_id}`
-* Record your account_id from account settings
+* Record your account_id from [Account Settings](https://app.optimizely.com/accountsettings/account/overview)
 * Provide a user identifier.
 For this purpose we can use a random string (i.e afsdfk).
 * We now have all the information to build a request.
 You can also find these identifiers via the REST API.
 * Build your request using the correct format: `http://{project_id}.log.optimizely.com/event?a={project_id}&n={event_key}&u={user_id}&x{variation_id}={experiment_id}&g={goal_id}&d={account_id}`.